 We write our tests in English.
 Remember that list of steps you wrote down for the manual test?
-Well, you can just give this to our Adaptive Language Processing™ system, and it will create the test for you.
+Well, you can just give this to NLP engine, and it will create the test for you.
 Then you need to give the intelligent test agent several tests so that it can “model” your app.
-This means letting our Adaptive Event Analysis™ engine learn how your app is meant to work.
+This means letting our ML engine learn how your app is meant to work.
 This means that when it runs the tests, it will spot every error (and not just the ones you tell it to look for!).
 Finally, you can run the test.
 Afterward, you will be able to see screenshots for every single step in the test.
 These will show you what the screen looked like before, during, and after that step.
 The system will draw a box around anything on the screen that looks wrong/unexpected.

 Functionize tests give you lots more advanced features.
-These include Self-healing Tests, Root Cause Analysis, and intelligent load testing.
+These include Self-healing Tests, Root Cause Analysis, and intelligent performance metrics.
 But an absolute beginner will find these topics too advanced.
 You can find out more about them in our other blogs or by reaching out to us for a demo.